Who we are

 Fr.
 Salvatore envisioned a community of young consecrated people with a solid philosophical and theological preparation, that could seek out their brothers and sisters where they were and guide them to meet God through spiritual accompaniment.

 The community was founded in Rome, Italy where there are two houses – the house of formation and an apostolic house.
 In 2000, the community opened its first house in the United States.
-The sisters serve at the Catholic campus centers of the University of Kansas and Texas A&M University.
+The sisters currently serve at the Catholic campus center of Texas A&M University.

 The Four Pillars